 Educating the fire service and the public on how to prevent and mitigate fires involving lithium-ion batteries.

-UL’s Fire Safety Research Institute (FSRI) is pleased to announce the newest addition to the Take C.H.A.R.G.E of Battery Safety campaign, a new video public service announcement (PSA) that addresses the fire safety risks from lithium-ion batteries and the importance of taking preventative actions.
+The Fire Safety Research Institute (FSRI), part of UL Research Institutes is pleased to announce the newest addition to the Take C.H.A.R.G.E of Battery Safety campaign, a new video public service announcement (PSA) that addresses the fire safety risks from lithium-ion batteries and the importance of taking preventative actions.
 Utilizing footage from our collaborative research with the FDNY, “Examining the Fire Safety Hazards of Lithium-Ion Battery Powered e-Mobility Devices in Homes', the PSA aims to reach the public ahead of the holiday shopping season to encourage battery safe behaviors at a time when many will be purchasing lithium-ion battery powered devices and products.

 The PSA underscores the following key fire safety tips related to lithium-ion battery-powered devices: